 Nature enthusiasts can visit the Sigatoka Sand Dunes National Park, home to an extensive dune system and archaeological sites dating back 3,000 years.
 The Kula Wild Adventure Park, Fiji’s only wildlife park, can also be found on the Coral Coast.
 With endangered native species like the peregrine falcon and crested iguana, it’s about as wild as Fiji gets.

 Getting to Coral Coast

-Pacific Transport and Sunbeam run continuously - the ‘stopping bus’ does exactly what it says, picking up whoever waves them down from the side of the road, although there are also express services available.
+Buses travel the Coral Coast continuously on the route between Nadi International Airport and Suva.
+The ‘stopping bus’ does exactly what it says picking up whoever waves them down from the side of the road, although there are also express services available.

 As the whole Coral Coast is just one to two hours from Nadi, most resorts offer transfers to the international airport.
 You can also easily hire a taxi or rental car.

 Most restaurants on the Coral Coast can be found at resorts, but the markets and eateries around Korotogo and Sigatoka town are great places to sample the local flavours.
 The Sigatoka Valley is known as ‘Fiji’s salad bowl,’ so a weekend trip to the markets is a must if you want to stock up on fresh fruit and vegetables.Dining in Coral Coast